Fusion-based quantum computing (FBQC) code[1]

 Protection

-Protects against erasure, Pauli errors, photon loss, fusion failure from non-determinism, and faulty resource states.
-Redundancy in fusion outcomes is captured by the check operator group.
-Fusion measurement outcomes form a syndrome that allows to correct for Pauli errors.
-There is no physical error correction, and decoding output is simply used to update the Pauli frame.
+Protects against erasure, Pauli errors, photon loss, fusion failure from non-determinism, and faults in resource-state preparation.
+Redundancy in fusion outcomes is captured by the check-operator group.
+Fusion measurement outcomes form a syndrome that can be decoded to infer the logical Pauli frame, rather than by applying physical recovery operations [1].Encoding

-- Topological code — Arbitrary topological codes can be created using FBQC, as can topological features such as defects and boundaries, by modifying fusion measurements or adding single qubit measurements.
+- Topological code— Surface-code-based topological fault-tolerant protocols can be realized in FBQC, including topological features such as boundaries, defects, and twists, by modifying fusion measurements and, in some constructions, adding single-qubit measurements [2,3].

 References